arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-relay-lightbulb/content.md

 ## Conclusion

 In this tutorial we have learned how to create a Matter enabled smart relay that can be controlled from our smartphone and personal assistant.
-The Nano Matter allows us to seamlessly integrate the smart relay as a commercial product with our current smart home ecosystem.
+The Nano Matter allows us to seamlessly integrate our own smart relay as a commercial product with our current smart home ecosystem.

 ### Next Steps